piknikki/git-101-skills/README.md

 * in your terminal, checkout main and pull down the repo
 * check your editor - you should see work from your branch
 * run through this with multiple teammates, multiple times, adding stuff as you go along (naming branches appropriately)

+* cut a new branch and do some stuff, add and commit -- but don't push
+* now cut a new branch from there
+* do some stuff and stash it
+* checkout main
+* pull origin main
+* checkout your second branch
+* rebase
+* now what???

 ## Other scenarios
 * What if you had CI/CD on this project, requiring passing builds/deploys on every PR and merge?